shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         <ol>
             <li>in 10 years time and since the first iphone in 2007, processors and memory specs have exploded.</li>
         </ol>
-        <b>We now have in our pockets more power than needed to do almost anything</b>
+        <b>We now have in our pockets more power than needed to run any Web app</b>
     </aside>
 </section>